Eventador/eventador.github.io/_documentation/getting_started_guide.md

 The [Eventador Console](https://console.eventador.io) allows for creation of a deployments.

 ## Creating a deployment:

+If you do not have a deployment, the console will walk you through a series of steps, wizard style, to create and start using your first deployment.

+If you are looking to create additional deployment, the following steps can be performed:

 - Click the [Deployment](http://console.eventador.io/deployments) tab.
 - Select the 'Create Deployment' button.
 - Name the deployment, and select the compute resource style appropriate for the workload being run.